Eastern Crested Guineafowl

 Key Features

-- Black plumage with uniform white spotting
+- Black body with fine white spotting

 When You’ll See Them